adamgoucher/my-oredev-2016-sessions/AWS - Automating the Not-So-Sexy Parts/README.md

 - [Domains](domains/expiring_at.py) - know when your domains are going to expire
 - [New CodeDeploy Version?](codedeploy/new_version.md) - I disable CodeDeploy auto-update, but want to know when I [cs]hould update
 - [Can I haz?](codecommit/yesnope.py) - When you really want to use something that isn't in your Region yet

-## Rules for not-so-sexy scripts
-- should be able to run on a scheduled manner
-- should have a distinct pass/fail criteria
-- looking at the output should tell you the state of the world
-- ugly code that provides information is good code

 ## Parts of a (Python) not-so-sexy script
 1. import the boto3 module